sbnwl/openbox-workstation/README.md

 Copyright (C) 2026 Surendra Beniwal

+    Openbox Workstation is licensed under the GNU General Public License v3.0 or later (GPL-3.0-or-later).
+See the LICENSE file for details.
     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or